What you can do if you’re feeling burnt out

 Rest and sleep are really important parts of recovering from burnout.
 If you are experiencing burnout, it is a good idea to make time for both.

-Sleep and rest can both bring you mental and physical benefits but they are not the same thing.
+Sleep and rest can both provide mental and physical benefits, but they are not the same thing.
 Rest allows your body and mind to completely relax.
 However, unlike sleeping, you are still conscious and aware of your surroundings.
 Rest can be either active or passive.
 Relaxation techniques such as mindfulness are considered active rest.
 Lying down with your eyes open or closed is an example of passive rest.

 Sleep is an essential function that allows your body and mind to recharge and repair.
 It is important that you get enough quality sleep each night, particularly if you are recovering from burnout.
 Find out more about how to improve your sleep.